ukyzky/eurorack/README.md

 This firmware adds some functions to Marbles v1.2+.

-- x clock input works as t trigger reset or t gate hold.
+- X external clock input can work as T trigger reset or T gate hold.
 - set loop start position.
 - save/load loop sequence in volatile memory (RAM).